 Due to the special demands of this interdisciplinary major, the only route to honors in Political Economy is the thesis.
 Seniors may pursue the honors thesis course (Political Economy 493-W31) during the fall semester and winter study period.
 The third course contributing to such an honors program would normally be an elective in Political Science or Economics taken during the junior year.
 This course, which may be one of the required electives, must be closely related, indeed must prepare the ground for the honors thesis.

-Juniors in the Political Economy major with at least a 3.5 GPA in the program may apply for the honors thesis program by means of a written proposal submitted to the chair by the second Wednesday after spring break.
-A memo on the honors program is sent to all junior Political Economy majors near the beginning of spring semester of junior year — a copy of the memo can also be found here.
+Juniors in the Political Economy major with at least a 3.5 GPA in the program may apply for the honors thesis program by means of a written proposal submitted to the chair in mid-April.
+A memo on the honors program is sent to all junior Political Economy majors near the beginning of spring semester of junior year.
 The proposal should have been discussed with at least two faculty members, and at least one faculty advisor from each discipline must be solicited by the student prior to submission of the proposal.

 Final decisions about admission to the honors program will be made in late May after spring grades become available.
 To achieve the degree with honors in Political Economy, the thesis must be completed by the end of winter study period and be judged of honors quality by a committee consisting of the two advisors and a third reader.
 A thesis judged to be of particular distinction will qualify its author for the degree with highest honors.

 To graduate with honors in Political Economy requires the following.